 My granddaughter and I made oatmeal.
 We ate strawberries.
 We did some juggling.
 Lots of giggling.
 We even made a video and used the slow motion to see better how to throw and catch the juggling balls.
 She's working on juggling one ball right now.
 We Walked, ran, hopped, skipped, sashayed, and piggybacked to the paper store.
 Where we met J.

-Since I may not put images of her up (not a bad rule in the age of face recognition and massive data gathering and sharing).
+I'm not allowed to post images of her (not a bad rule in the age of face recognition and massive data gathering and sharing).
 If I did, you'd all melt and understand my affliction.
 So, I have to find other ways to convey how much fun we have together.

 It's really wonderful to have someone else who is willing to spend so much time looking at cracks in the sidewalk, feeling the bark on the trees, and examining and touching and smelling the camellias.

 I'd note there was one area with a bunch of camellias bushes, but only one bush was blooming.

 She also pondered with me the flies that seemed to be taking advantage of the sunshine that broke up the days of Seattle area rains.

 We could feel and hear the wind.
 We couldn't actually see it, but we could see the branches and her curls moving in the wind.
 And I only consciously considered today the fact that we can feel with more of our body than we can hear or see or taste or smell.
 And my sunshine first touched the edges of the camellia leaves with her fingers, but then tried it on her forehead, and it worked there too.
 She's so lost in concentration, and then she giggles.